Whirlwind (Lainey Wilson album): Background

 Wilson co-wrote all 14 of the tracks on Whirlwind.
 Due to her busy schedule, Wilson said she focused on "quality over quantity" with respect to writing songs for Whirlwind, a different approach compared to her past projects.
 She wrote several songs with The Heart Wranglers, a songwriting collective consisting of herself, Trannie Anderson, and Dallas Wilson, as well as new collaborators such as Jon Decious.
 The album features a collaboration with Miranda Lambert on "Good Horses", which the two co-wrote with Luke Dick at Lambert's farm in May 2023, and previewed it with a joint performance in Las Vegas ahead of its release.

 The album's title and release date were announced on May 9, 2024, with the tracklisting following in June.
 Her third studio album for BBR Music Group, Wilson once again recruited Jay Joyce to helm production, though this time the singer enlisted her touring band to play on the record instead of utilizing studio musicians.
 In conjunction with the album announcement, Wilson appeared on the cover of Billboard, premiered the trailer for her Hulu-exclusive documentary, Lainey Wilson: Bell Bottom Country, and shared news that she would be opening the Bell Bottoms Up bar in Nashville.

 "Hang Tight Honey" was released on May 20, 2024, as the album's lead single.
 "Country's Cool Again", "4x4xU" and "Good Horses" were issued ahead of the album as promotional singles.
 "4x4xU" was announced alongside the album's release as its second single to country radio, impacting on September 3, 2024.
 It was the most-added song at the format upon impact, receiving 65 first-week adds.

 A deluxe re-issue of Whirlwind was released on August 22, 2025, one year after the album's initial release date.
-"Somewhere Over Laredo" was released as a single to country radio impacting on May 27, 2025, serving as the third overall single from the album.
+"Somewhere Over Laredo" was released as a single to country radio on May 27, 2025, serving as the third overall single from the album.